apioo/fusio-docs/docs/backend/api/action/sql-builder.md

 }
 ```

-It generates the following output:
+This JQL generates the following output:

 ```json
 {